A photo of a row of stacked coins, decreasing from left to right, signaling a downward trend.

 Luxury cars and electric vehicles often plummet in value quickly, due to their higher purchase prices and technology that becomes outdated in just a few years.

 Some classic cars can even appreciate in value, being worth more than their original purchase price by virtue of their rarity and desirability.
-Generally, however, these cars must depreciate in value first, before becoming more valuable.
+Generally, however, these cars depreciate in value first before becoming more valuable.

 Calculating car depreciation

-A small sedan that costs $25,000 brand new and is driven for five years should experience depreciation of around 15% per year.
-The sedan will lose around $14,000 over this time, and be worth $11,000 when it comes time to sell.
+A small sedan that costs $25,000 brand new and is driven for five years typically experiences a car depreciation rate of around 15% per year.
+The sedan will lose around $14,000 over this time, and be worth $11,000 by year five.

-Depreciation may impact an electric vehicle that costs $60,000 more harshly.
-You can expect to lose around 20% per year on this vehicle, meaning the vehicle would lose around $46,000 over the 5 years, equating to a market value of $14,000.
+Motor vehicle depreciation rate may impact an electric vehicle that costs $60,000 more harshly.
+Expect to lose around 20% per year on this vehicle, which means the vehicle would lose around $46,000 over the five years, equating to a market value of $14,000.

 When you are determining a price for your vehicle, you should be guided by data rather than emotion.
 Consult various car selling price guides for your make and model of vehicle to understand the current market demand for your car.